Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Summary and discussions

 Motivated by the emergence of a fractional kinetic term and the existence of a conserved effective quantity, we further assumed that the standard gravitational potential may consistently be generalized into an effective potential, such that it is smoothly reduced to its Newtonian counterpart in the limit $\alpha = 1$.
 In the particular case where the standard and fractional contributions to the potential energy are separable, a fractional counterpart of the mechanical energy can be defined, whose sum with the standard contribution reproduces the conserved quantity obtained from the equations of motion.
 In the special limit $\alpha = 1$, the generalized action continuously reduces to its standard Newtonian counterpart, and the equations of motion reduce to their Newtonian form.

-We have shown that only in the simultaneous presence of both the time kernel and the fractional potential does the resulting framework reproduce a cosmology dynamically equivalent to relativistic cosmology.
+We have shown that only in the simultaneous presence of both the time kernel and the fractional potential does the resulting framework reproduce the main background dynamical features of relativistic cosmology.
 In this fractional cosmology, the effective density and pressure satisfy a continuity equation.
 Moreover, due to the way the fractional mechanical energy contributes to the dynamics, the induced fractional components independently satisfy a separate continuity equation.
 These two continuity relations automatically recover the ordinary matter continuity equation, exactly as in standard Newtonian cosmology.

-In analogy to the spatially flat case in relativistic cosmology, assuming $\mathcal{K}=0$, we demonstrated that the fractional model, with a single effective potential, consistently reproduces the expansion history associated with the radiation-dominated, the matter--dominated, and the present accelerated phases.
-We have shown that the analytical form of all resulting quantities is such that all assumptions, definitions, and dynamical equations of the fractional model are satisfied in a fully self--consistent manner.
+In analogy to the spatially flat case in relativistic cosmology, assuming $\mathcal{K}=0$, we demonstrated that the fractional model, with a single effective potential, consistently reproduces the expansion history associated with the radiation-dominated, matter-dominated and the present accelerated phases.
+We have shown that the analytical form of all resulting quantities is such that all assumptions, definitions, and dynamical equations of the fractional model are satisfied in a fully self-consistent manner.

 In all three mentioned regimes, the fractional parameter $\alpha$ appears explicitly in the physical observables, allowing theoretical and observational constraints to be imposed.
 Our analysis shows that the simultaneous reproduction of these cosmological phases requires $\alpha$ to lie close to unity, namely, within the range $ 0.8 \;\lesssim\; \alpha \;\lesssim\; 1.2$, indicating that deviations from the Newtonian limit are small but dynamically significant.